CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 3 Stempos & Wardrobe: Black Feather Scarf https://4thewords.com/media/wardrobe/featured/male/wm&#95;711-black-feather-scarf-4662-30189.png
 - **Recommendations:** Fairly straightforward; just remember to keep an eye on the Pushing Back Rebels questline to avoid fighting more Wisthu than necessary.

+###Untu Leaders United - ShrineNPC

+- **Location:** Shrine of Ages
+- **Unlocked by:** Wardrobe: Special Event NPC Time Bracelet
+- **Type:** Battle
+- **Requirements:** Defeat 3 each:
+  - Captain Shin
+  - Untu Captain Uo
+- **Rewards:** 25 Shrine Stones, Wardrobe x2: Captain Shin Hair https://4thewords.com/media/wardrobe/featured/male/wm&#95;featured&#95;shin&#95;hair&#95;blue.png and Shin Earrings https://4thewords.com/media/wardrobe/featured/male/wm&#95;featured&#95;shin&#95;earrings.png
+- **Recommendations:**  This hair was the first thing I desperately wanted to spend Crystals on when I joined, and these were my first earrings, so I'm quite nostalgic for them.
+I also have no need for them, and that desperate feeling predates about 95% of the wardrobe options we now have.
+So it's hard to evaluate whether they're worth 12K battle words - you'll have to decide for yourself.

 ### Valley Of The Sheep - HuntS2

 - **Location:** Elder Library